Our updated 2022 Instagram benchmarks can be found here.

 4. Engagement Rate by following size

 Engagement Rate differs based on the number of followers a brand’s Instagram has.
 Brands with less than <50K followers should aim to meet or exceed an 11.3% Engagement Rate, whereas brands with over 100K followers should expect a lower percentage (7.7%).
-However, there are a few exceptions, with a small number of brands with over a million followers bucking the trend with higher Engagement Rates.
+However, there’s a few exceptions, with a small number of brands with over a million followers bucking the trend with higher Engagement Rates.

 5. Engagement Rate for photos versus video